NodeByteHosting/website/content/legal/terms.md

 ## Acceptable Usage Policy (AUP)
 This Acceptable Use Policy, including the following list of Prohibited Activities, is an integral part of your Hosting Agreement with the Company.
 If you engage in any of the activities prohibited by this AUP, the Company may suspend or terminate your account.
 This Acceptable Use Policy (the &quot;Policy&quot;) for the Company&apos;s Services is designed to help protect the Company, the Company&apos;s customers and the Internet community in general from irresponsible or, in some cases, illegal activities.
 The Policy is a non-exclusive list of the actions prohibited by the Company.
-The Company reserves the right to modify the Policy at any time, effective upon posting at https://nodebyte.host/legal/privacy-policy
+The Company reserves the right to modify the Policy at any time, effective upon posting at: [Privacy Policy](https://nodebyte.host/legal/privacy)

 ## Prohibited Content and Activities